centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-timelinkmicro-tms6001-snmp.md

 ## FAQ

-### How do I run my plugin through the CLI and what do the main parameters stand for ?
+### How to test the Plugin and what are the main options for ?

-Connect to your Poller to test the Plugin through the CLI:
+Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following command:

 ```bash
 /usr/lib/centreon/plugins//centreon_timelinkmicro_tms6001_snmp.pl \